 This of course led logically to the stronger Adventrues of film of the 70s, and the slow demise of COs.

 Most of the articles now praise the series, and appraise them positively; perhaps the time has come for another re-evaluation, with the pendulum swinging back the other way?

-One aspect of British cinema which particularly appeals to me is British crime films, and this was the first club season I ran in Abu Dhabi with the film club I started there (see page on the Abu Dhabi film club on this site); I've also been running a Facebook group called 'British crime and noir films' for a couple of years or so now (March 2016).
+One aspect of British cinema which particularly appeals to me is British crime films, and this was the first club season I ran in Abu Dhabi with the film club I started there (see page on the Abu Dhabi film club on this site); I've also used to run a Facebook group called 'British crime and noir films' (it's still going I think, just that someone else took over as I'm not on Facebook any more).
 The main text as an introduction to this area of Brit films is 'British Crime Cinema', edited by Steve Chibnall and Robert Murphy, part of the excellent Routledge series on British popular cinema.
 Defining crime films as "films in which the activities of professional criminals feature significantly", it's particularly strong on post-war crime films through to the early 60s, with very good essays from Chibnall, Andrew Clay, Andrew Spicer and Viv Chadder.
 The last few chapters bring us up to the 1990s, but just before the impact of the 'Ladland' films started by Lock, Stock and Two Smoking Barrels (the book was published in 1999).

 Get Carter gets a chapter to itself, with an interview with Mike Hodges as well.
 Highly recommended, especially for its roll call of various not-heard-of films, some of which I've manged to get hold of since (The Strange Affair etc).